euclidjda/deep-quant/scripts/WRDS/README.md

 Total Execution Time: 21.29
 ```

-build_data.py uses three arguments as below:\n
+build_data.py uses three arguments as below:

-N : Number of equities sorted by market cap.
-Top N equities are considered.\n
+- N : Number of equities sorted by market cap.
+Top N equities are considered.
-exclude_gics : Excludes the industries with list of GICS codes\n
+- exclude_gics : Excludes the industries with list of GICS codes
-filename : Name of the output file\n
+- filename : Name of the output file
-test_mode : Run in test mode when N is smaller.
+- test_mode : Run in test mode when N is smaller.
 Default value is no

 *Note: Companies from previous runs are retained for continuation.
 It is recommended to run in test_mode if not building the actual dataset*